Palkovsky/me/content/posts/2025/escaping-the-os-provided-stack.md

 ----

-The compiled program appears to work as expected.
+The program appears to work as expected:

 ```bash
 # Unoptimized build